Preventing Heatstroke in Hot Weather

 Understanding the Risk Factors for Heatstroke

-When the mercury soars, it is not just humans who feel the burn.
+When the mercury soars, it isn’t just humans who feel the burn.
 Our feline friends, with their furry coats and unique physiology, can be particularly vulnerable to the scorching heat.
 Let’s chat about why some cats might have a tougher time than others when the temperature climbs.

 First off, age matters.
 Kittens and senior cats often have a harder time regulating their body temperatures.
 Just like human babies and the elderly, these little and mature mousers might not handle heat as efficiently as their adult counterparts.
 So, extra vigilance is key for these age groups.